loopdash/loopdash/src/glossary/action.md

 title: Action - Loopdash
 h1: Action
 h2: What does it mean?
-summary: Action is a WordPress function that allows developers to execute custom code at specific points in the execution of a WordPress page or post.
+description: Action is a WordPress function that allows developers to execute custom code at specific points in the execution of a WordPress page or post.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly